Walter Webb Allport

-Walter Webb Allport, M.D., D.D.S (June 10, 1824 – March 21, 1893) was an American dentist from New York.
+Walter Webb Allport (June 10, 1824 – March 21, 1893) was an American dentist from New York.
 Raised on a farm, he left home at the age of fourteen following the Panic of 1837.
-He studied dentistry at the New York College of Dental Surgery and moved to Chicago, Illinois shortly after receiving his Doctor of Dental Surgery.
+He studied dentistry at the New York College of Dental Surgery and moved to Chicago, Illinois, shortly after receiving his Doctor of Dental Surgery.
 He became the preeminent dentist in Chicago, noted for his early use of crystalline gold fillings.
 He co-founded the American Dental Association in 1859, serving on its board of directors and later serving as president.
 He also co-founded the Chicago Dental Infirmary.
 Allport is also noted for his invention of the dental registration ledger.

 Biography

-Walter Webb Allport was born in Lorain, New York on June 10, 1824.
+Walter Webb Allport was born in Lorain, New York, on June 10, 1824.
 He was a cousin of English railroad manager James Joseph Allport.
 Allport was raised on the family farm in Scriba, New York, often hauling wood to Oswego, New York.
 His father lost the farm in the Panic of 1837 and Walter was forced to leave home to make his own living at the age of fourteen.
 After working on a farm in Rodman, New York, he left for Watertown to learn a trade.
 He began to study medicine under Amasa Trowbridge in 1844, graduating two years later.
 He joined the dental firm of Denning & Robinson.
 In 1848, Allport left to become the junior partner with Dr. D. W. Perkins in Rome.
 He later practiced alone in Pulaski.
 Allport attended the New York College of Dental Surgery in 1852, graduating with a Doctor of Dental Surgery the next year.

 In 1854, Allport decided to move west to take advantage of the growing population of Chicago, Illinois.
 He founded an office at 144 Lake Street, sharing the space with a physician.
 Allport rented a barber's chair by the month to use as an operating chair.
 In May 1855, he moved to 75 Clark Street, then two years later to 32 Washington Strert.
 His clientele rapidly grew as Allport was one of the only dentists to know how to use crystal gold for fillings.
 He was elected Corresponding Secretary of the American Dental Convention in 1856.
 Two years later, he was elected president of the Western Dental Society.
 The next year, he was president of the convention that founded the American Dental Association at Niagara Falls, New York.
 He was elected first chairman of the organization in 1860.
 With Dr. S. T. Creighton, he began publishing the People's Dental Journal in January 1863, which ran for two years.